 Two Victorian poets, Hew Ainslie (1792 - 1878) and Hamilton Paul 91773 - 1854), a coal-grieve's son, were born in the same cottage on the Bargany estate.
 Paul became a minister while Ainslie became a brewer and brewery constructor in the USA.

-- The transcription of the section for Dailly from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Dailly from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.